 - Maximum fines of $15,000

 Second Degree Aggravated Assault Convictions can carry penalties including:

 - Sentences between five (5) and ten (10) years in state prison with a presumption of incarceration

 Contact a Linden Criminal Defense Attorney Today

-At The Law Offices of Edward S. Cooper, Esq., we believe that all manner of criminal charges are potentially life altering.
-Our firm therefore treats all clients equally seriously when they face either disorderly persons charges for simple assault or second degree felony charges for aggravated assault.
+At The Law Offices of Edward S. Cooper, Esq., we believe that all manner of criminal charges are potentially life-altering.
+Our firm, therefore, treats all clients equally seriously when they face either disorderly persons charges for simple assault or second-degree felony charges for aggravated assault.
 Attorney Cooper has built a reputation as a stalwart criminal defense attorney in local New Jersey communities including Westfield, Elizabeth, Plainfield, Union, Scotch Plains, Linden, and all of Union County.
-If you or a loved one face criminal charges, you do not need to fight this legal battle alone.
+If you or a loved one faces criminal charges, you do not need to fight this legal battle alone.

 Contact us online or call our Linden offices by dialing (908) 481-4625 today to speak with a member of our qualified legal staff regarding your recent charges and to learn more about how we may be able to best serve your needs.